 Panopto is an online video platform that allows users to easily create, edit, and add quizzes to video content.
 You can simultaneously record from both a webcam and your screen.

-In order to record a video, you will need to install the Panopto Recorder application.
-The application can be found in Software Center on SMHS computers.
+If you need to install the Panopto Recorder application, the application can be found in the Software Center on SMHS computers.
 For other computers, you can access the download from Panopto Online.
-You will be prompted to login – make sure to select the “Blackboard” dropdown option and use your GW NetId and password.
+You will be prompted to log in – make sure to select the “Blackboard” dropdown option and use your GW NetId and password.

 Once you are logged in, click on the download Panopto icon in the upper right-hand corner of the page.

-If you record your video into the folder for a course, the video will be automatically shared with the users (students, faculty) of that course.
-For pre-clinical courses, if you record into the folder designated by OME, the OME staff will be able to move that video into the appropriate Blackboard course to give students access.
+- Sharing - If you record your video in the folder for a course, the video will be automatically shared with the users (students, faculty) of that course.
+For pre-clinical courses, if you record them into the folder designated by OME, the OME staff will be able to move that video into the appropriate Blackboard course to give students access.

 Interactivity